Nitr0xis/GravityEngine/README.md

 - Lower FPS: `self.FPS_TARGET = 60`

 **Bodies pass through each other:**
-- Fixed in v3.0.0 with visual collision detection
+- Patch in progress for 3.+ version
 - Update to latest version
 - Ensure `self.use_interpolation = True`